 Construction of the substation at the Templeton Substation Expansion Site under Alternative SE-1A would have similar transportation impacts as the proposed Estrella Substation.
-The number of construction vehicle trips and the frequency of the trips for Alternative SE-1A is estimated to be the same as for the Proposed Project (see Table 4.17-3).
+The number of construction vehicle trips and the frequency of the trips for Alternative SE-1A is estimated to be the same as for the Proposed Project (see Table 4.17-3); however, the effects of construction-related transportation impacts would last longer due to the longer construction schedule for Alternative SE-1A.
 In general, the Templeton Substation Expansion Site is in a similarly or more rural location as the proposed Estrella Substation site.
 The number of construction vehicle trips associated with construction of Alternative SE-1A would not substantially affect roadway capacity utilization of El Pomar Drive, South River Road, US 101, or other roadways in this area.
-The substation at the Alternative SE-

-1A site would be operated remotely and would generate no vehicle trips during operation apart from those associated with monthly inspections and as-needed maintenance and repairs.
+The substation at the Alternative SE-1A site would be operated remotely and would generate no vehicle trips during operation apart from those associated with monthly inspections and as-needed maintenance and repairs.